chinedu2moses/friend-finderap/README.md

 Remember to use the absolute value of the differences.
 Put another way: no negative solutions!
 Your app should calculate both 5-3 and 3-5 as 2, and so on.
 The closest match will be the user with the least amount of difference.

-Once you've found the current user's most compatible friend, display the result as a modal pop-up.
+Once you've found the current user's most compatible friend, display the result as a modal popup.

 The modal should display both the name and picture of the closest match.